ganiulis/Gilded-Rose-Refactoring-Kata-PHP/README.md

-# GildedRose Kata - PHP Version
+# Gilded Rose Kata - PHP Version

 My own take on the PHP version of the Gilded Rose Refactoring Kata exercise.